* U.S. initial jobless claims fall in latest week

 ``With early elections in Israel (Jan.
 22), the immediate threat of an escalation between Israel and Iran is pushed back towards the spring/early summer in 2013.
 (Therefore) a lower risk premium could be seen in the near term,'' ABM Amro said in a research note.

-(Reporting by Robert Gibbons in New York, Alice Baghdjian in London and Manash Goswami in Singapore; Editing by Peter Galloway and Alden Bentley)
+(Additional reporting by Robert Gibbons in New York, Alice Baghdjian in London and Manash Goswami in Singapore; Editing by Peter Galloway, Alden Bentley and Phil Berlowitz)